List of Houston Texans head coaches

-During the 2020 offseason, David Culley was hired as the Texans' next head coach; however, he was fired after just one season, with the team posting a 4–13 record during his brief tenure.
+During the 2020 offseason, David Culley was hired as the Texans' next head coach.
+Culley had previously served as an assistant head coach and wide receivers coach with multiple NFL franchises, most recently the Baltimore Ravens.
+However, he was fired after just one season, with the team posting a 4–13 record during his brief tenure.

 During the 2021 offseason, Lovie Smith was hired as the Texans' next head coach.
 Smith had previously served as associate head coach and defensive coordinator during the 2021 season.
 Smith was previously the head coach of the Chicago Bears and the Tampa Bay Buccaneers, as well as the Illinois Fighting Illini.
 Smith, however, was fired after posting a 3–13–1 record, becoming the second-straight Texans head coach to be fired after one season.

 During the 2022 offseason, DeMeco Ryans was hired as the Texans' next head coach; Ryans served as defensive coordinator with the San Francisco 49ers.
 Ryans also was drafted in 2006 by the Texans where he played for six seasons.